 (1) Modelling the scholarly digital edition.
-In order to explore the possibilities of a definitive scholarly digital edition, we will prototype Voltaire’s texts based on the Complete Works of Voltaire.
+In order to explore the possibilities of a definitive scholarly digital edition, we are creating a prototype Voltaire’s texts based on the Complete Works of Voltaire.
 Digital Voltaire is an archival edition, in contrast to Digital d’Holbach, which is also part of the larger Digital Enlightenment project, but a born-digital edition.

-(2) To plan in detail the creation and development of a new digital resource and editing platform in the second phase of Digital Voltaire.
+(2) The creation and development of a new digital resource and editing platform will be the second phase of Digital Voltaire.
 This new resource will build upon, expand, and connect existing projects in Oxford that have hitherto remained disparate.
 As such, it will:

-- include not only correspondences (as does Electronic Enlightenment at present), but also texts, so as to give its users a fuller experience of early-modern literary and scientific culture
+- include not only correspondences (as does Electronic Enlightenment at present), but also other types of text, so as to give its users a fuller experience of Early Modern literary and scientific culture

 - allow for the publication and exploration of born-digital material as well as archival editions